Michigan Murder Defense Lawyers

 Attorney Frank J. Manley has been named among the Nation’s Top One Percent by the National Association of Distinguished Counsel.
 He has also been listed among the Top 10 Criminal Defense Lawyers in Michigan, the Top 100 OWI Attorneys in the State of Michigan, and the Top 100 Trial Lawyers by the National Trial Lawyers Association.

 In Michigan murder cases, those who are accused need a defense attorney who knows how to defend the client against the powerful, well-funded government.
 Anyone charged with a crime - whether it's vehicular manslaughter or murder - is innocent until proven guilty.
 Unfortunately, the prosecutors may overreach to get a conviction.

-Michael P. Manley knows how to handle the big cases.
-He's comfortable arguing a client's case on national television or in the spotlight.
-But he never loses sight of what matters most - his client's well-being.
+Our attorneys know how to handle the big cases.
+We're comfortable arguing a client's case on national television or in the spotlight.
+We never lose sight of what matters most - our client's well-being.
 Put your trust in a lawyer that puts your needs first.
 Contact us today.
 Call (810) 238-0500 and schedule an appointment.
 We meet for free with all potential clients.